Exhibitor Rules and Regulations

 Americans with Disabilities Act

 In compliance with the Americans with Disabilities Act, the ACG will make all reasonable efforts to accommodate persons with disabilities.
-Please contact ACG’s VP, Meetings & Exhibitions, Elaine McCubbin at emccubbin@gi.org, no later than August 15, 2025, to make arrangements.
-Exhibitors are responsible for complyin with the ADA requirements within their assigned booth space.
+Please contact ACG’s VP, Meetings & Exhibitions, Elaine McCubbin at emccubbin@gi.org, no later than August 7, 2026, to make arrangements.
+Exhibitors are responsible for complying with the ADA requirements within their assigned booth space.

 Assignment of Booth Space

-The College reserves the right to make variations in the established priority system and/or relocate previously assigned space.
+The College reserves the right to relocate previously assigned space.
 If previously assigned space is relocated, the exhibitor is given 15 days to accept the relocation or request a refund.
 The Management of the American College of Gastroenterology also reserves the right to alter the exhibit layout at any time.

 Badge Requests

-Set-up badges are available at the meeting registration prior to the Exhibit Hall opening for appointed contractors and staff entering the Exhibit Hall during set-up and dismantling times.
+Set-up badges are available at the meeting registration prior to the opening of the Exhibit Hall for appointed contractors and staff entering the Exhibit Hall during set-up and dismantling times.

 Booth Design